LaunchAcademy/pup-walk-clinic/README.md

     #### Walks

+    * Must have a day
     * Must belong to one pup
     * Must belong to one walker
-    * Must have a day
-    * Belongs to a single pup
 ```

 ## Part 2